fiberhood/MorphleLogic/README.md

 [README for Morphle Logic](README_MORPHLE_LOGIC.md) gives more details about that part of the project.

 This version of the chip uses a single block of "yellow cells" from Morphle Logic connected to the logic analyzer pins inside Caravel.
 The processor in the management frame can inject a configuration into the block (a reset, configuration clock and 16 configuration bits interface with the capability of reading back 16 configuration bits coming out of the bottom of the block) and then inject a value into the top interface of the block (16 pairs of bits) and read back the value coming out the top of the block.
-The left, down and right interfaces are hardwired to loop back into themselves (which shouldn't matter as their missing neighbors always assert that they are "empty").
+The left, down and right interfaces are hardwired to indicate empty neighbors with the inputs always empty as well.

+## Testing

+The various unit tests and the test harness for Morphle Logic blocks and the *user_proj_example* can be found in the *verilog/mtests* directory.

 ## Steps to build caravel.gds